VedantDesai11/celebrityScreenTime/README.md

 ## Example

 Finding how much time Stevel Carrell gets on screen in an episode of The Office.
+(Season 03 Episode 02)

 Training SVM on images of Steve Carrell and other celebrities taken from the internet.
 Images located in data/train/